The-Kernel-Panic/Home-surveillance-system/README.md

 #How it works

 The Raspberry Pi runs a face recognition code.
 If a face is detected, the code determines if the person is known or unknown.
-In case the person is known, the pi sends a message to the user with the name of the person found.
 In case the person is unknown, the pi sends a message to the user with the image of the person found.
+In case the person is known, the pi sends a text message to the user with the name and image of the person found.
-The apache server running on the pi is used to store these images and we can send the link of this image to the user via the Twilio API.
+The apache server running on the pi is used to store these images and sends a link of these images to the user via the Twilio API.

 #Requirements: